-The way organizations undertake and deliver projects today versus a few short years ago is vastly different.
+The way Commitment Based Management undertake and deliver projects today versus a few short years ago is vastly different.
 Until recently, it was not uncommon for a single organization to be able to control all contributors to project delivery.
 For example, in the world of IT delivery: end users, developers, testers, even data centers were housed within one corporation, often within one physical location.
 A central “command and control” project office could effectively manage down to the task level in this environment.

 In many instances today, however, the world is organized vastly different.
 End users are scattered around the world, technical delivery is parsed to offshore, onshore, and near-shore development, quality assurance is often a distributed activity and data centers are in the cloud.